edgio-docs/edgio-docs/src/guides/v7/security/tls_certificates.md

     -   **All Requests:** Verify that this option is set to blank.
     -   **Specific Hostnames:** Select each desired hostname from this option.
 4. From the **Chain of Trust Depth Validation** option, select the [depth to which {{ PRODUCT }} will validate a client certificate](#chain-of-trust-depth) with the chain of trust defined in the **Certificate Chains** section.
-5.  <a id="chain-of-trust" />If you set the **Chain of Trust Depth Validation** option to a value of `1` or higher, then you should add a PEM file that contains a chain of trust for each unique client certificate.
+5.  <a id="upload-pem" />If you set the **Chain of Trust Depth Validation** option to a value of `1` or higher, then you should add a [PEM file that contains a chain of trust](#chain-of-trust) for each desired hostname.
 Perform the following steps to add a PEM file:
     1. Click **+ Add Certificate Chain**.
     2. Paste the PEM file for the desired X.509 certificate(s).
     3. Click **Add Chain**.